Overview

 Do I need a license to operate a short-term rental in Montana?

 It depends on the city.
-10 out of 10 tracked Montana markets require an STR license or permit.
-Requirements vary by municipality — check the specific city page for details.
+9 out of 14 tracked Montana markets require an STR license or permit.
+Requirements vary by municipality. check the specific city page for details.

 What is the lodging tax rate for short-term rentals in Montana?